openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/device-to-lvm.md

 :::info
 The following steps are an example about migrating from legacy storage to new storage.
-You can also migrate OpenEBS Local PV Device to OpenEBS Local PV ZFS & OpenEBS Local PV Rawfile to OpenEBS Local PV LVM or Local PV ZFS using the steps below.
+You can also migrate OpenEBS Local PV Device to OpenEBS Local PV ZFS.
+Similarly, you can migrate OpenEBS Local PV Rawfile to OpenEBS Local PV LVM or Local PV ZFS using the steps below.
 :::

 ## Assumptions